-Due to the recent strong winds the Civic Park Golf Course (Par 3) has become very popular to visitors to Augusta.
+Due to the recent strong winds the Civic Park Golf which usually has a cost associated with it.
+In addition, Course (Par 3) has become very popular to visitors to increased fuel and insurance costs are adding to the Augusta.
 Why not?
-If you can't go fishing, a quick round of golf may just be the next best thing.
-Now, with school holidays over, the next influx into town will be the "Grey Nomads."
+If you can't go fishing, a quick round club's costs.
+The club regrets making this decision but, of golf may just be the next best thing.
+Now, with school if we want to make improvements and the club is to holidays over, the next influx into town will be the "Grey survive, this was a necessity.
+Nomads."